Moscow: Soviet period (1917–1991)

-In November 1917, upon learning of the uprising in Petrograd, Moscow's Bolsheviks began their uprising.
-On 2 November (15), 1917, after heavy fighting, Soviet power was established in Moscow.
-Vladimir Lenin, fearing invasion, moved the capital back to Moscow on 12 March 1918.
-The Kremlin once again became the seat of power, political centre of the new state.
+In November 1917, after learning of the uprising in Petrograd (now called Saint Petersburg), Moscow's Bolsheviks started an uprising.
+On 2 November [O.S.
+15 November] 1917, after heavy fighting, Soviet power was established in Moscow.
+Vladimir Lenin, fearing invasion, moved the state's capital back to Moscow on 12 March 1918.
+The Kremlin once again became the seat of power, the political center of the new state.

-With the change in values imposed by communist ideology, the tradition of preserving cultural heritage was broken.
+With the change in societal values imposed by communist ideology, the tradition of preserving cultural heritage was broken.
 Independent preservation societies, even those that defended only secular landmarks, were disbanded by the end of the 1920s.
-A new anti-religious campaign, launched in 1929, coincided with the collectivization of peasants; the destruction of churches in the cities peaked around 1932.
-In 1937 letters were written to the Central Committee of the Communist Party of the Soviet Union to rename Moscow to "Stalindar" or "Stalinodar".
+A new anti-religious campaign, launched in 1929, coincided with the collectivization of peasants; the destruction of churches in cities peaked around 1932.
+In 1937, letters were written to the Central Committee of the Communist Party of the Soviet Union to rename Moscow to "Stalindar" or "Stalinodar".
 Stalin rejected this suggestion.

-During World War II, the Soviet State Committee of Defence and the General Staff of the Red Army were located in Moscow.
-In 1941, 16 divisions of the national volunteers (more than 160,000 people), 25 battalions, and 4 engineering regiments were formed among the Muscovites.
-Between October 1941 and January 1942, the German Army Group Centre was stopped at the outskirts of the city, then driven off in the Battle of Moscow.
-Many factories were evacuated, together with much of the government, and from 20 October the city was declared to be in a siege.
-Its remaining inhabitants built and manned antitank defenses, while the city was bombarded from the air.
-On 1 May 1944, a medal "For the defence of Moscow" and in 1947 another medal "In memory of the 800th anniversary of Moscow" was instituted.
+During World War II, the State Defense Committee and the General Staff of the Red Army were located in Moscow.
+In 1941, 16 divisions of the national volunteers (more than 160,000 people), 25 battalions, and 4 engineering regiments were formed among Muscovites.
+Between October 1941 and January 1942, the German Army Group Centre was stopped at the outskirts of the city, and then repelled in the Battle of Moscow.
+Many factories were evacuated, together with much of the government, and from 20 October the city was declared to be under siege.
+Its remaining inhabitants built and manned anti-tank defenses, while the city was bombarded from the air.
+On 1 May 1944, a Medal "For the Defence of Moscow" was instituted; in 1947, a Medal "In Commemoration of the 800th Anniversary of Moscow" was instituted.
 German and Soviet casualties during the battle have been debated, as sources provide different estimates.
-Total casualties between 30 September 1941, and 7 January 1942, are estimated to be between 248,000 and 400,000 for the Wehrmacht and between 650,000 and 1,280,000 for the Red Army.
+Total casualties between 30 September 1941 and 7 January 1942 are estimated at 248,000–400,000 for the Wehrmacht and 650,000–1,280,000 for the Red Army.

-During the postwar years, there was a housing crisis, solved by the invention of high-rise apartments.
-There are over 11,000 of these standardised and prefabricated apartment blocks, housing most of Moscow's population, making it by far the city with the most high-rise buildings.
-Apartments were built and partly furnished in the factory, before being raised and stacked into tall columns.
-The popular Soviet-era comic film Irony of Fate parodies this construction method.
-The city of Zelenograd was built in 1958 at 37 km from the city centre to the north-west, along with the Leningradskoye Shosse, and incorporated as one of Moscow's administrative okrugs.
-Moscow State University moved to its campus on Sparrow Hills in 1953.
+During the postwar years, Moscow experienced a housing crisis, which was solved by the innovation of high-rise apartments.
+There are more than 11,000 such standardised and prefabricated apartment blocks, housing most of Moscow's population—thus, it is by far the country's leading city for high-rise buildings.
+Apartments were built and partly furnished in factories, before being raised and stacked into tall columns.
+The popular Soviet-era comedy film Irony of Fate parodies this construction method.
+The city of Zelenograd was built in 1958, 37 km northwest of the city center—along with the Leningradskoye Shosse (the M10 highway in contemporary Russia)—and incorporated as one of Moscow's administrative okrugs (divisions).
+Moscow State University relocated to its campus on Sparrow Hills in 1953.